benfjohnson/developer-dot/_posts/2017-03-30-rest-v2-17-4-patch-notes.md

     <li>Cycle Safe APIs use the FilingFrequencyId enum in addition to the frequency code</li>
 </ul>

+<h3>New Rate Types</h3>

+As a result of the ongoing expansion of the AvaTax product, Avalara is proud to announce the introduction of a wide variety of new rate types.
+Our old enumerated list of rate types is now obsolete; we have eliminated the use of the `RateTypeId` enumerated value throughout the API and replaced it with string values.

+Code that expects `RateTypeId` enumerated values should now expect to use strings.

+<h3>GET /api/v2/definitions/countries/US/ratetypes</h3>

+A new API is available to list valid rate types for each country.
+The results of this API call is a full list of all rate type codes and descriptions.

 <h3>Point of Sale API</h3>

 Improvements to the Point-Of-Sale API include additional documentation and improved test suites.